The Union MMU: Sports and societies

-The Union supports current students to manage and run all the official sports clubs and societies at the University.
-There is a range of societies on offer, covering a variety of different groups including Academic, Campaigning and Liberation, Faith, Hobbies and Interests, Media, Music and Performance, Nationality and Culture and Political Perspectives.
+The union supports current students to manage and run all the official sports clubs and societies at the university.
+There is a range of societies on offer, covering a variety of different groups including academic, campaigning and liberation, faith, hobbies and interests, media, music and performance, nationality and culture and political perspectives.

 Hive Radio

-Student media is an expanding area of the Union.
+Student media is an expanding area of the union.
 Hive Radio, MMU's student radio station, is an active society, using its resources within the university and their technical ability to help promote their own activity, as well as expand into other areas of interest, such as sports commentating, radio dramas, and online journalism through the Hive Radio website reviewing music events & performances in Manchester and surrounding areas, films, and other issues of interest.

 Campaigns

 The Real Cost

-In 2012, the Union launched 'The Real Cost' campaign.
-This is based around students being given the real cost upfront of being a student at MMU and revealing everything considered a 'hidden cost' this included things such as workbooks, club and society memberships, printing and technical supplies.
+In 2012, the union launched 'The Real Cost' campaign.
+This is based around students being given the real cost upfront of being a student at MMU and revealing everything considered a 'hidden cost', including things such as workbooks, club and society memberships, printing and technical supplies.
 The union is currently looking at working with MMU to banish these to allow MMU students better control of their finances.

 Exam locations

-In recent years the Students' Union have successfully campaigned against Business School exams being held in a tent, and supported Shane Ward on his way to winning The X Factor.
+In recent years the union has successfully campaigned against business school exams being held in a tent, and supported Shayne Ward on his way to winning The X Factor.
 It also started a scheme of co-operative housing for students in Manchester.

 Access privileges

-The Union also successfully lobbied for access privileges to be reinstated, for students of MMU, at the John Rylands University Library of the University of Manchester.
+The union also successfully lobbied for access privileges to be reinstated, for students of MMU, at the John Rylands University Library of the University of Manchester.

 Bursaries

-In 2008, The Union campaigned on the £2.7 million of bursaries that the university predicted to, but hadn't, paid out to its students in the last year.
+In 2008, The union campaigned on the £2.7 million of bursaries that the university predicted to, but had not, paid out to its students in the last year.
 This is part of a wider campaign on education funding and the union is supporting and promoting the National Union of Students' Broke & Broken campaign.

 Library access

-The Union won a campaign in 2008 to extend the library hours until midnight and is currently working on to make 24-hour computer drop-in-centre available for students.
+The union won a campaign in 2008 to extend the library hours until midnight and is currently working on to make 24-hour computer drop-in-centre available for students.

 LGBTQ+ access to blood donations

-The union, together with the MMU LGBT society and the National Union of Students, are running the Please Give Blood Because I Can't campaign, lobbying and demonstrating against the National Blood Services lifetime ban on gay and bisexual men from giving blood.
-They are running a series of demonstrations in Manchester city centre to raise awareness and encourage people to give blood on behalf of a healthy gay man who cannot, in which the President of the union and Chair of Student Council gave blood.
+The union, together with the MMU LGBT society and the National Union of Students, are running the Please Give Blood Because I Can't campaign, lobbying and demonstrating against the National Blood Service's lifetime ban on gay and bisexual men from giving blood.
+They are running a series of demonstrations in Manchester city centre to raise awareness and encourage people to give blood on behalf of a healthy gay man who cannot, in which the president of the union and chair of the Student Council gave blood.
 Debates are also being held on the issue.